JacobRHall/JacobRHall.github.io/_pages/teaching.md

 <details class="accordion">
   <summary>Global Economic History</summary>

    <p>This set of lecture notes is the backbone of an undergraduate course on global economic history and political economy.
-I will link to the slidedecks as I develop the material.<p>
+I will link to the slidedecks as I develop the material.</p>

 <ul class="no-bullets">
   <li> 1. <a href="/assets/documents/HPE Slides/MalthusianEconomy.pdf">The Malthusian Economy</a></li>